-The Board believes that this helps create a positive relationship with the Kazakh authorities and has assisted the Company in gaining the licences it requires to carry out its operations in the country.
+The Board believes that this helps create a positive relationship with the Kazakh authorities and has assisted the Group in gaining the licences it requires to carry out its operations in the country.

 The Company takes into account feedback from its stakeholders in its decisions and actions.

-Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.
+Risk assessment and evaluation is an essential part of the Group’s planning and an important aspect of the Group’s internal control system.
 Oil & gas exploration and production is a dangerous activity and as such is necessarily subject to an extreme health and safety regime.

-As the Company develops, its approach to risk management and mitigation will be refined and is planned to include a formal risk register including all the principal operational and non-operational risks to the business.
-Such a risk register would be reviewed and assessed at least once a year by the Audit and Risk Committee.
+As the Group develops, its approach to risk management and mitigation will be refined and is planned to include a formal risk register including all the principal operational and non-operational risks to the business.
+Such a risk register would be reviewed and assessed at least once a year by the Audit Committee.

-For further details of the Company’s approach to risk and its management, please refer to the Principal Risks section of the Strategic Report of the Annual Report and Financial Statements.
+For further details of the Group’s approach to risk and its management, please refer to the Principal Risks section of the Strategic Report of the Financial Statements.

-At the executive level Kuat Oraziman, Chief Executive Officer, runs the Company’s operations in Kazakhstan with Clive Carver, Executive Chairman, taking the lead on all non-operational matters including financial matters and all aspects related to the listing of the Company’s shares on AIM, Corporate Governance compliance and Investor Relations.
+At the executive level Kuat Oraziman, Chief Executive Officer, runs the Group’s operations in Kazakhstan with Clive Carver, Executive Chairman, taking the lead on all non-operational matters including financial matters and all aspects related to the listing of the Group’s shares on AIM, Corporate Governance compliance and Investor Relations.